-- a) Promote a diversity of housing types and unit sizes in new residential subdivisions and rezoning applications. - b) Maximize the housing potential of existing land assets (sites and buildings) owned by non-profits and governments, including the City, through strategic partnerships and knowledge sharing. - Consider alternative parking ratios and development standards and other alternative provisions of the Zoning By-law to assist in the provision of affordable housing units. - d) Support innovative models of affordable housing such as modular housing and the adaptive re-use of buildings, through technical and regulatory support, using pilot projects, or housing demonstration projects.
+- a) Promote a diversity of housing types and unit sizes in new residential subdivisions and rezoning applications. - b) Maximize the housing potential of existing land assets (sites and buildings) owned by non-profits and governments, including the City, through strategic partnerships and knowledge sharing. - Consider alternative parking ratios and development standards and other alternative provisions of the Zoning Bylaw to assist in the provision of affordable housing units. - d) Support innovative models of affordable housing such as prefabricated housing and the adaptive re-use of buildings, through technical and regulatory support, using pilot projects, or housing demonstration projects. - e) Support the development of universally-accessible residential units in all new housing developments.